 Tips for making project management mind maps

 - Use curved lines, colors, and images throughout.
-These features make your mind maps more exciting and more engaging for your brain.
+These features make your mind maps more exciting and more engaging.